 Flowing water referred to as hydro power is the most widely used renewable energy source in the world.
-With the advent of the electrical generator, hydroelectric power plants in North America grew from 45 in 1886 to over 2,000 today.
+With the advent of the electrical generator, hydroelectric power plants in North America grew from 45 in 1886 to more than 2,000 today.

-Although hydro power currently supplies only 2 percent of the energy used by Georgia consumers, it's still vitally important to our energy mix.
+Hydro is one of the longest-running energy sources in Georgia.
+Although hydro power currently supplies just 2 percent of the energy used by the state's consumers, it's still vitally important to our energy mix.

 Hydro Power Benefits